0xless/less_on_sec/content/posts/rfid.md

 - Chinese cloners
   Simple devices that read from one tag and write on another.
-  Generally these hare hand-held and feature read and write buttons, and a couple of status LEDs.
+  Generally, these are hand-held, feature read and write buttons, and have a couple of status LEDs.
   Some are more advanced than others and can feature a little screen.
-  Compatibility for frequencies and standards may vary, but these devices are usually enough for simpler tasks.
+  Compatibility for frequencies and standards may vary, but these devices are usually good enough for simpler tasks.

 - RFID Chameleon
   Developed to be used in RFID security assessments.
-  Doesn't offer the most advanced features, but it's designed to be used in the field, it's battery powered and supports tag simulation and manipulation.
+  Doesn't offer the most advanced features, but is designed to be used in the field, is battery powered and supports tag simulation and manipulation.
   It is also programmable and you can use it with an app.

   It's probably the best solution for a standalone use.
   More here: https://kasper-oswald.de/gb/chameleonmini/

 - Proxmark3
   As the website puts it: Proxmark is an RFID swiss-army tool.
-  It represent the state of the art when it comes to RFID research.
+  It represents the state of the art when it comes to RFID research.
   It allows interacting with the tags both high and low level.
   Different versions have different features, including bluetooth support, battery pack swappable antennas and so on.